inet-framework/inet/showcases/wireless/ieee802154/doc/index.rst

-(WSNs), Internet-of-things applications, etc. It defines multiple physical layer specifications (PHYs), based on different modulations, such as Direct Sequence Spread Spectrum (DSSS), Chirp Spread Spectrum (CSS), Ultra-wideband (UWB).
-It defines CSMA-CA and ALOHA MAC-layer protocols as well.
+(WSNs), Internet-of-things applications, etc. It defines multiple physical layer specifications (PHYs), based on different modulations, such as Direct Sequence Spread Spectrum (DSSS), Chirp Spread Spectrum (CSS), and Ultra-wideband (UWB).
+It also defines CSMA-CA and ALOHA MAC-layer protocols.

 The INET implementation
 ~~~~~~~~~~~~~~~~~~~~~~~